-To empower learners in an interdisciplinary team to collaboratively develop a rapid prototype of problem solving, that creates value for the user, by employing agile and iterative methods. (our own suggestion)
+To empower learners in an interdisciplinary team to collaboratively develop a rapid prototype of problem solving, that creates value for the user, by employing agile and iterative methods.

-W 1.1 01.71 Access 1 Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Explorer (Level A) is aware of agile methods and their potential to empower students to work collaboratively and iteratively on user-centric prototypes makes basic use of digital technologies and agile methods to motivate students and prepare them to adapt to changes (e.g. using flexible learning environments and digital technologies to support active and collaborative learning) interest in the potential of agile methods for student learning processes Expert (Level B) knows various agile methods and digital technologies to facilitate an agile classroom as well as the agile philosophy to encourage learners and foster growth actively employs agile methods by effectively embedding them into the learning and teaching processes; uses collaboration, communication and innovation tools and employs innovative practices (e.g. using real-life challenges) to boost creative thinking and preparedness of learners flexibility in creating agile and collaborative learning settings for students Pioneer (Level C) knows a variety of agile methods, use cases, digital technologies and pedagogical strategies that enable collaborative team work and usercentric prototyping in multidisciplinary learning environments develops innovative pedagogical techniques that create an environment focused on supporting students in developing adaptive skills and working collaboratively and iteratively in various multidisciplinary team constellations (e.g. creates together with learners collaborative idea labs using emerging technologies such as virtual reality spaces) entrepreneurial attitude and creative approach towards fostering agile and collaborative learning environment
+Subset 5.4 Agile working To empower learners in an interdisciplinary team to collaboratively develop a rapid prototype of problem solving, that creates value for the user, by employing agile and iterative methods.
+Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Explorer (Level A) is aware of agile methods and their potential to empower students to work collaboratively and iteratively on user-centric prototypes makes basic use of digital technologies and agile methods to motivate students and prepare them to adapt to changes (e.g. using flexible learning environments and digital technologies to support active and collaborative learning) interest in the potential of agile methods for student learning processes Expert (Level B) knows various agile methods and digital technologies to facilitate an agile classroom as well as the agile philosophy to encourage learners and foster growth actively employs agile methods by effectively embedding them into the learning and teaching processes; uses collaboration, communication and innovation tools and employs innovative practices (e.g. using reallife challenges) to boost creative thinking and preparedness of learners flexibility in creating agile and collaborative learning settings for students

+Pioneer (Level C) knows a variety of agile methods, use cases, digital technologies and pedagogical strategies that enable collaborative team work and usercentric prototyping in multidisciplinary learning environments develops innovative pedagogical techniques that create an environment focused on supporting students in developing adaptive skills and working collaboratively and iteratively in various multidisciplinary team constellations (e.g. creates together with learners collaborative idea labs using emerging technologies such as virtual reality spaces) entrepreneurial attitude and creative approach towards fostering agile and collaborative learning environment ---------------------- --- -- --